magento/architecture/design-documents/service-isolation/caching-layer.md

  ![Public content caching](img/public-cache.jpg)

 A private or visitor-specific content should be stored on client-side (browser).
-After POST requests the cache in the web browser will be flushed and an AJAX call will be done to fetch an updated copy of the private content.
+Every time a HTTP POST request is made the cache in the web browser will be flushed and an AJAX call will be done to fetch an updated copy of the private content.
 Also private content cache on client-side should expire according to TTL.

  ![Private content caching](img/private-cache.jpg)